breathofaether/fullstackopen/part1/unicafe/README.md

-# courseinfo
+# Unicafe

-This web application displays details about the react course, including:
+This web application displays feedback statistics for Unicafe, including:
-- course name
+- Counts of good, neutral, and bad feedback, total no.of feedback
-- number of parts
+- Overall average rating
-- total number of exercises
+- Percentage of positive feedback